remydubois/smfish_m2/README.md

 ### Mid level modules
 - Single-cell image classification into identified localization patterns
-- Supervised semantic segmentation of nuclei from the **cell mask channel**
+- Unsupervised semantic segmentation of nuclei from the **DAPI channel**
-- Supervised semantic segmentation of individual cells from the cell mask chanenl (not completely mature)
+- Supervised semantic segmentation of individual cells from the cell mask channel (not completely mature)

 ### High level modules
 - Luigi pipelines for image db handling, model training and evaluation